Modular hyperbolas and Beatty sequences: Introduction

 Consider the \emph{modular hyperbola}

 where the letter $p$ denotes a prime here and throughout.
-The distribution of points on these modular hyperbolas has attracted wide interest and the interested reader is referred to \cite{sharplinski2012modular-hyperbolas} for a survey of questions related to this topic and various of their applications.
-Our particular point of departure shall be the following intriguing property of such hyperbolas: \begin{thm} For any prime $p$ and $z$ coprime to $p$ there is always a point $(m,\tilde{m})\in \ModH{z\bmod p}$ with $\max\braces{m,\tilde{m}}\leq 2\parentheses{\log p}p^{3/4}$. \end{thm} \begin{proof} See, e.g., \cite[p.~382]{heath-brown2000arithmeticappl}.\footnote{The proof itself gives much more.
-Indeed, instead of restricting $(m,\tilde{m})$ to the square box $\lopeninterval{0,2(\log p) p^{3/4}}^2$, any rectangular box $\mathscr{R}\subseteq \lopeninterval{0,p}^2$ with sufficiently large area can be seen to have a non-empty intersection with $\ModH{z\bmod p}$.} \end{proof} Loosely speaking, the above theorem states that, when sampling enough points
+The distribution of points on these modular hyperbolas has attracted wide interest and the interested reader is referred to~\cite{sharplinski2012modular-hyperbolas} for a survey of questions related to this topic and various applications.
+Our particular starting point is the following intriguing property of such hyperbolas: \begin{thm} For any prime $p$ and $z$ coprime to $p$ there is always a point $(m,\tilde{m})\in \ModH{z\bmod p}$ with $\max\braces{m,\tilde{m}}\leq 2\parentheses{\log p}p^{3/4}$. \end{thm} \begin{proof} See, e.g.,~\cite[p.~382]{heath-brown2000arithmeticappl}.\footnote{ The proof itself gives much more.
+Indeed, instead of restricting $(m,\tilde{m})$ to the square box $\lopeninterval{0,2(\log p) p^{3/4}}^2$, any rectangular box $\mathscr{R}\subseteq \lopeninterval{0,p}^2$ with sufficiently large area can be seen to have a non-empty intersection with $\ModH{z\bmod p}$. } \end{proof} Loosely speaking, the above theorem states that, when sampling enough points

-at least one of the second coordinates will be not too large.
+at least one amongst the second coordinates will not be too large.

-Here we shall investigate analogous distribution phenomena when one of the coordinates is restricted to belong to some fixed Beatty sequence.
-The \emph{Beatty sequence} $\B{\alpha,\beta}$ associated with real \emph{slope} $\alpha\geq 1$ and \emph{shift} $\beta\geq 0$ is given (as a set) by
+Here we shall investigate analogous distribution phenomena when one of the coordinates is required to belong to some fixed Beatty set.
+The \emph{Beatty set} $\B{\alpha,\beta}$ associated with real \emph{slope} $\alpha\geq 1$ and \emph{shift} $\beta\geq 0$ is given by